geoffoliver/rss-reader/README.md

 Maybe I'll do something more with this later.
 Maybe not.
 Probably not.

-Uses [rss-parser](https://github.com/bobby-brennan/rss-parser) to parse RSS feeds.
+Uses [rss-parser](https://github.com/bobby-brennan/rss-parser) to parse RSS feeds and [CORS anywhere](https://cors-anywhere.herokuapp.com/) to get around XHR bullshit issues.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).